(Photo by Ale)

 Sometimes clapping is accompanied by the feet – adding another instrument to the music- to support the rhythm and help emphasise, but also allowing the clapper to play with the rhythm and the contratiempo between his “instruments”.

 Clapping is always accompanied by ‘jaleo’.
 Jaleo are words of encouragement, support and enjoyment, that can be added by anyone listening and enjoying flamenco.
 These vary greatly from olé, arsa, toma que toma, to the names of the artists, like Lucía, Manuel, or just words like agua.
 Flamenco is very inclusive and probably any word of encouragement is welcome by the artists, but bear in mind the importance of rhythm and that being out of the rhythm is like profanity in flamenco, and make sure you know when and what to say.

-In 2013 (when I still had time and money…), I went to the Festival in Jerez to participate on two courses organised during the festival: one dancing, one clapping.
+In 2013 I went to the Festival in Jerez to participate on two courses organised during the festival: one dancing, one clapping.
 Back in the day, if you participated in a course, you got free entry to all of the concerts during the festival, which is the greatest deal I have ever known.
 Even though I was knackered after the two classes, I tirelessly went to the concerts in the evenings and saw the most flamencos within the shortest period of time.

 Not sure if the deal still exists, but in any case, the experience is highly recommended to any flamenco lover.
 Jerez is buzzing during the two weeks of the festival: filled with flamenco lovers, concerts and events, and the smell of spring in the air.